The-Marcy-Lab-School/swe-2-1-closures/src/short-response.md

 }

 const betty = makeAnimal('betty', 'cat', 'meow');
-betty.makeNoise(); // betty the cat says meow
+betty.makeNoise(); // undefined the undefined says meow

 const bugs = makeAnimal('bugs', 'bunny', 'whatsup doc');
-bugs.makeNoise(); // bugs the bunny says whatsup doc
+bugs.makeNoise(); // undefined the undefined says meow says whatsup doc
 ```

-First, define the `this` keyword in your own words and explain how this example demonstrates how it works.
+First, define the `this` keyword.

+Then, explain why the `makeNoise` method is not working (why are `this.name` and `this.species` returning `undefined`?).

+Finally, update the code snippet above to fix it.

 ### Response 3